 - The injured party’s health insurance coverage

-The injured party should immediately turn all of his/her medical bills over to his/her health insurance company.
+Immediately following a car accident the injured party should turn all of his/her medical bills over to his/her health insurance company.
 Doctors and hospitals will frequently object to this procedure, but an injured party has an absolute right to submit his/her bills to his/her own health insurer.

 Invariably, the injured party’s health insurance policy has deductibles and co-pays.
 After an injured party submits all of his/her medical bills to his/her own health insurer, that injured party should then use the Medical Payments Coverage (or Personal Injury Protection) under his/her own automobile insurance to pay those portions of the medical bills that remain unpaid due to applicable deductibles or co-pays.

-The injured party should submit his/her medical bills to the at-fault drivers insurance company only as a last resort.
+In addition to contacting the injured party’s insurance he/she should submit his/her medical bills to the at-fault drivers insurance company only as a last resort.

 Car Accident Lawyers Serving these Illinois Cities: Bloomington, Champaign, Clinton, Danville, Decatur, Eureka, Gibson City, Joliet, Kankakee, Lacon.
 LaSalle, Lincoln, Monticello, Morris, Morton, Normal, Ottawa, Paxton, Pekin, Peoria, Peru, Pontiac, Springfield, Taylorville, Urbana, Washington, and Watseka.